Definition of Paraprosdokian

 Function of Paraprosdokian

 The unexpected ending is used to create humorous and comic effects.
 It causes the readers to reinterpret or rethink the opening part of a phrase, sentence, stanza, or paragraph.
-Sometimes it is used to provide dramatic effects, while at other times, it produces anti-climax due to which it is very popular among satirists and comedians.
-Paraprosdokian is employed in poetry, prose and films as well.
-Musicians make use of this device, too.
+Sometimes it is used to provide dramatic effect, while at other times, it produces an anti-climax, which it is a very popular use among satirists and comedians.
+Paraprosdokian is employed in poetry, prose, and films, as well as in music.